w33ts/dank-memer-wiki/Items/Fishing.md

 All the creatures caught while fishing won't enter your normal Dank Memer `/inventory` and instead are stored in buckets.
 You can manage your buckets and sell creatures with the `/fish buckets` command.
 Read the <a href="/https://dankmemer.lol/tutorial/managing-buckets-creatures" target="_blank">managing buckets and creatures tutorial</a> on the Dank Memer website for complete instructions.

 Each bucket has a different storage capacity, but you can increase how much your buckets can hold and unlock more bucket slots by upgrading the <a href="/Bot-features/Currency-Commands/Grind-Commands/Fishing/Skills#Science" target="_blank">Storage Specialist skill</a> in `/fish skills`.
 You can only unlock a bucket one time, but there are a variety of buckets you can buy and earn.

+You can only have one of each bucket.
+All the buckets can also be found in drops via the `/drops` command.

 <center>